INSTITUTE FOR TEACHERS OF COLOR COMMITTED TO RACIAL JUSTICE

 • 2 Public Talks in Collaboration with UCR's K-12 Ethnic Studies Speaker Series

-• Femtorship Program (quarterly meetings and pairings of femtors/femtees for independent meetings)
+• Femtorship Program (fall and spring large group meetings and femtors/femtees independent meetings)

 • Well-Being Collective